ElPainis/Fly-E3-Pro-v3/README.md

 ## Flash Firmware
 > [!TIP]
-> I recommend using [Katapult](https://github.com/Arksine/katapult) as flash method.
+> I recommend using [Katapult](https://github.com/Arksine/katapult).
 It's **not necessary** but a quality of live upgrade as you dont have to use SD-Cards anymore, once you set it up.
-It comes handy when Klipper-Updates go live and you want to use new features which require firmeware updates.
+It comes really handy when Klipper-Updates go live and you want to use new features which require firmeware updates.
 You can easily flash firmeware via the SSH-Console not even touching the MOBO or printer.
->
-> But a wise man told me once:
-'We have different tastes and different preferences.
->
->Mind the follow changes in firmeware compilation:
+> Mind the follow changes in firmeware compilation:
 > Bootloader offset (32KiB bootloader)  --->
+> USB ids  --->
 >
-> USB ids  --->
+Flash via SD-Card by putting the SD-Card in the reader and turn on the machine.
+Wait ~30 seconds.
+Then turn the machine off and unplug the SD-Card.

 ⏲️ At this point, it's not possible to tell with certainty whether your flash was successful, continue on with the guide.